squinkylabs/SquinkyVCV/docs/compressor2.md

 * **Gain reduction meter** Show how much each compressor is compressing.
 See below for more information.

-* **Thrh** Signals above the threshold will be compressed, signals below threshold they will not.
+* **Thrsh** Signals above the threshold will be compressed, signals below threshold they will not.
 So, the lower the threshold, the more compression you will get.

 * **Out** Makeup gain.
 Boosts the output.
 Typically you reduce the threshold to get more compression, but that makes everything quieter.
 So you add some makeup gain to compensate and make it loud again.